Daisy Tapley: Early life

 In 1901 she married a Vaudeville musician named Henri Green Tapley, the couple did not have children.
-In 1903 they toured Britain with Bert Williams, one of the greatest comedians of the day and partner George Walker Company's In Dahomey, a production that was negro in cast and writing.
+In 1903 they toured Britain with Bert Williams, one of the greatest comedians of the day and partner George Walker Company's In Dahomey, a production whose writers and cast were African-Americans.
 It was an elaborate play which performed at Buckingham Palace in London.
 It was also "the first full length musical written and played by blacks to be performed at a major Broadway house".
 The play contained original props, music and scenery.
-During the tour she met and connected with a singer, Minnie Brown, whom became Daisy's significant other, moving in with her back in Harlem as a domestic companion.
+During the tour she met and connected with a singer, Minnie Brown, whom became Daisy's lover, moving in with her back in Harlem as a domestic companion.

 While in Britain, Daisy performed in concert as a classical pianist and met with Samuel Coleridge-Taylor, a black British composer.
 She also met her musical idol, Clara Butt.
 They become fast friends and confidantes.
 Butt convinced Tapley to quit performing vaudeville and resume what she had trained for as a classical musician.
 She was persuaded by Butt's advice and on her return to Harlem set up a music studio in her apartment, establishing a lucrative music practice where she taught piano and gave voice lessons.
 Although the Tapley's marriage was never annulled, they had separate homes close to one-another in Harlem.
 Minnie Brown kept traveling and performed in Russia for a time, eventually returning to the US.

 In 1913, Jesse Shipp, the stage manager for the London performance of In Dahomey, produced and directed a performance of Gilbert and Sullivan's Mikado for the Howard Theatre in Washington, D.C.
 The production featured Daisy Tapley singing the role of Katisha.

-In 1922 she was performing in negro plays and recitals at Carnegie Hall before mixed audiences.
+In 1922 she was performing in African-American plays and recitals at Carnegie Hall before mixed audiences.